thalissonfelipe/banking/README.md

 - **POST /transfers**
     - Performs a new transfer between accounts.
 The user must be authenticated to use this endpoint.

+Once the server is started, you can go to http://localhost:5000/swagger/index.html to see more details about each endpoint.

 ## Tests

 To run the tests: